padok-team/terraform-google-cloudsql-postgresql/README.md

 - AAUser I can deploy a public PostgreSQL Database
 - AAUser I can deploy a private PostgreSQL Database within a VPC
-- AAUser I can deploy a public/private PostgreSQL Database with N replica
+- AAUser I can deploy a public/private PostgreSQL Database with N replicas
 - AAUser I can deploy a public/private PostgreSQL Database with/without TLS encryption

 <em>By default, deployed Database is in HA mode, with a 7 retention days backup strategy.</em>